"It's just not right": Wildwood residents demand action after unsanctioned car event left 2 dead, others injured

 Police say an unsanctioned car event led to the death of an 18-year-old Lindsay Weakland and a 34-year-old Timothy Ogden along with several others injured.

-In a video above, Catherine Colby captured one of the chaotic scenes at Burk and Atlantic Avenues.
+Witness video captured one of the chaotic scenes at Burk and Atlantic Avenues.

-"It looked like a car just racing down the road 90 miles an hour," Colby, a Wildwood resident, said.
+"It looked like a car just racing down the road 90 miles an hour," a Wildwood resident said.
 "It was a clear street.
 A car went through to cross over and they collided and everything went up in the air."

 Officials say they arrested 37-year-old Gerald J. White after he fled the scene.
 Officials say White was charged with two counts of death by auto, two counts of assault by auto, one count of eluding, one count of leaving the scene of an accident and one count of violation of laws to protect public safety.